Experiential Marketing Tips and Examples from the Pros

 Benefits of Experiential Marketing

-The clear benefit of consumer engagement is that it drives brand loyalty.
-A positive and rewarding experience is a fast track to marketing goals, far faster than traditional methods through traditional media.
+Consumer engagement drives brand loyalty.
+A positive and rewarding experience is a fast track to marketing goals, far faster than traditional media methods.

 As consumers foster word-of-mouth advertising—advertising generates itself.
 And, as individuals review the experiences they’ve captured in their photos or videos, they sustain the good feelings toward the product or brand.
-When they share these sentiments with friends, the effect is multiplied since consumers are more likely to be influenced by word-of-mouth recommendations than by any media ad campaign.
-Social sharing of product experiences amplifies message reach.
-The strategy, thereby, resonates well beyond the immediate target and event date.
-From social sharing, marketers, in turn, receive metrics that provide a view into the effects of their strategy.
+Sharing these sentiments with friends, multiplies the effect since consumers are more likely to be influenced by word-of-mouth recommendations.
+Social sharing of product experiences amplifies message reach, resonating the strategy well beyond the immediate target and event date.
+And marketers receive metrics that provide a view into the strategy’s effects.

 As consumers recoil and avoid traditional marketing, which increasingly seems pushy and intrusive, marketers can leverage a consumer’s desire for connection.
 Indeed, the value of user generated content (UGC), at events, or otherwise, is not to be underestimated.
 In 2009, luxury clothing manufacturer Burberry implemented the first successful campaign with happy customers sharing photos of themselves